-At Oakfield students are able to explore and appreciate drama and dance through a range of experiences, which assist in developing communication, confidence, self-esteem and problem solving and thinking skills.
+At Oakfield students are able to explore and appreciate drama through a range of experiences, which assist in developing communication, confidence, self-esteem and problem solving and thinking skills.

-In Key Stage 3 students follow the National Curriculum for English and P. E in drama and dance, which focusses on performing, creating and reflecting.
+In Key Stage 3 students follow the National Curriculum for English and P. E in drama, which focusses on performing, creating and reflecting.

-We offer learners many opportunities to get involved with drama and dance at Oakfield including school shows, workshops and performances.
+We offer learners many opportunities to get involved with drama at Oakfield including school shows, workshops and performances.

 At Oakfield we follow the National Curriculum for English (Drama) and P.E (Dance) at KS3, where pupils develop knowledge and skills through performing, creating and reflecting.